tarantool/tarantool/changelogs/unreleased/gh-8269-log-syslog-incorrect-facility.md

 ## bugfix/log

-* Fixed incorrect facility value in syslog on Alpine (gh-8269).
+* Fixed an incorrect facility value in syslog on Alpine (gh-8269).